 The Thompson Hotel, Toronto, opened in 2010 as a modern, translucent glass building soaring above its low-rise, red-brick neighbors and staking a claim as a symbol of glitz and glam in the King West neighborhood.
 Thanks to its fashionable in-house bars and restaurants, the hotel is a popular fixture both with locals and with the Hollywood set who visit each September for the TIFF film festival.
 The acclaimed Studio Gaia team designed the rooms, which have bold, dark-wood flooring and hot accents of orange playing off cool white walls.
 Heated marble floors in the bathrooms, spacious tubs, and sheets with high thread counts all contribute to the sense of luxury, and floor-to-ceiling windows ensure that rooms are flooded with natural light.
 After check-in, guests can use their room key to access the private elevator up to the rooftop bar, with its 360-degree views of the city.
-The cocktail list changes seasonally, and the barrel-aged offerings are especially delicious.
+The rotating menu of seasonal cocktails is especially delicious.